-Imagine being invited to a drinks party and you find yourself stuck in a corner with a person who talks ‘at’ you in a boring monologue, interrupted only by some statistics to back up his theory?
+Imagine being invited to a drinks party and you find yourself stuck in a corner with a person who talks ‘at’ you in a boring monologue.
 You couldn’t escape fast enough, right?

 If you write marketing content that isn’t engaging and of relevance to your audience, then you’re at risk of it becoming the equivalent of that bore in the room.

-The past 2 years has seen a seismic shift in our working lives.
-Hybrid working has blurred the boundaries between office and home and when once your work communications were read in a traditional office setting, they can now be accessed in the garden, on the sofa, while out on a dog walk.
+The past two years have seen a seismic shift in our working lives.
+Hybrid working has blurred the boundaries between office and home and once your work communications were read in a traditional office setting, they can now be accessed in the garden, on the sofa, or while out on a dog walk.

 The result of this change in our work/life balance is that every form of marketing, including B2B, now must reach an audience with a new, less corporate mindset.